 This may be with relatives, or in a home stay.
-Students may not change their accommodation without the Director of International Student’s permission.
+Students may not change their accommodation without the Director’s permission.

 Home stay will be arranged with local New Zealand families in the Rangiora area.
 Some students will need to travel to school on the bus provided by the school.
 Accommodation fee covers a single room (desk is provided), all meals and laundry.

 If you wish to host a homestay, please note that you must live within Rangiora High School Enrolment Zone and under the Code of Practice for International Students in New Zealand schools, we are required to vet all persons 18 years old and over who normally reside in the household that offers homestay accommodation

 What happens next?

 - When we receive your forms, we process them and apply online for police vetting.
 It may take 4 or 5 weeks to receive the clearance forms back form the police, depending how busy they are.
 After that we make an appointment to visit you in your home to assess whether you will be able to provide the kind of accommodation and care that our students require.